MAPLE-unc/maple/README.md

 ## Training

-The hyperparameters and arguments needed for training the network are available in `config.py`
+The hyperparameters and arguments needed for training the network are available in `config.py`.
+To launch the training, run `python3 train.py`